nipafx/java-after-eight/README.md

 * switch expressions (TODO: how?)
 * `String::indent` and `String::transform`
-* `CompletableFuture::exceptionallyCompose` - TODO:
-	* read input/output paths from local config file
-	* if it does not exist, read from config file in user directory
 * `NumberFormat::getCompactNumberInstance` (TODO: log word count per article in short format)

 ### Java 13